Logistics Meaning and Definition

 1. Inventory Management

 At the heart of this network is Inventory Management, which refers to the process of ordering, storing, and using a company’s inventory.
 It’s about having the right product in the right quantity, in the right place, at the right time.
-For instance, a company like Amazon utilizes advanced inventory management systems to keep track of millions of products in its warehouses globally.

 2. Transportation Management